UoM-Data-Science-Platforms/gm-sde/docs/additional-technical-information.md

 - Evaulate the existing code sets to check they conform to our standards (such as naming convention, file format etc..)
 - Create a new clinical code set
-- Generate the SQL required for injecting clinical code sets
 - Generate the SQL specific to long term conditions
 - Generate documentation for the reusable SQL queries